Deep Conversations with a Three Year Old

 As I drove, I surveyed the road, looking for our stuff.
 Of course, I had no idea where it would actually be, or if I would be able to find it, but I figured it would have fallen off the car very close to where I had began the drive.

-When we arrived at the swimming pool for the second time, I realized we only had one hour left to swim before I needed to be back to pick up Salvador (oh, the joys of sharing a car).
+When we arrived at the swimming pool for the second time, I realized we only had one hour left to swim before I needed to be back to pick up DH (oh, the joys of sharing a car).
 I rushed in, we changed into our swimming suits and we climbed into the pool.
-As Curious George giggled and splashed around in the water, I sat back and enjoyed the warm, relaxing water.
+As Adgie giggled and splashed around in the water, I sat back and enjoyed the warm, relaxing water.
 That’s about when I looked down at my swimsuit and noticed the large, black tire track going across my left boob.

 Oh well.
 What mattered was that we were finally swimming, and neither of us could be happier about it.